raygan/mam-audiofinder/README.md

 - A valid MAM session cookie
 - Docker & Docker Compose

+## Because You'll Ask

+***Why build this*** instead of using Readarr or one of its revivals, forks, or related projects?
+- This uses the MAM API directly, not just for finding books but also for metadata.
+It doesn't rely on any other systems or databases.
+This is great for me because when a book shows up in my search results I KNOW I can download it, and I know the metadata like narrator and format will be accurate.
+- I wanted something I could use from my phone that would be as fast as I could make it.
+This is very fast.
+- This also keeps things dead simple.
+There's no queue, no requests, no ranking of multiple sources, no usenet, no RSS.
+Just search, download, and import to library.

 ## Quick Start

 This repository includes a `docker-compose.yml` for Docker users.
 The usual flow is: